bumperactive-com/how-to/product-creation.md

     - Otherwise, product can't be added to cart.
     - Make sure Apparel Size and Style are set as *Rectangle List*.
     - Make sure Product Type is set as a *Dropdown*.
-      + Dropdown options are hidden from customers, Rectangle options are shown on storefront.
+      + Rectangle options are shown on storefront, Dropdown options are hidden from public view.
-      + We don't need customers to know the product type, but we DO need them to pick a damn size.
+      + We don't need customers to see the product type, but we DO need them to pick a damn size!!.
 ![](images/product-creation3.png?raw=true)
   + Edit the alphanumeric portion of each variant SKU.
 ![](images/product-creation4.png?raw=true)